Azzoz06/SKEMA_Ai/Labs/DayThreeLabs/NLCLabSource/Lab1-Natural_Language_Classifier.md

 > + The training data must have at least five records (rows), no more than 20,000 records, and no more than 3,000 classes.
 > + The maximum total length of a text value is 1024 characters.

-+ In your project, click on the **Assets** tab and load the training data file *Jobs-Data1.csv* either by dragging and dropping it or by browsing to your desktop.
++ In your project, click on the **Assets** tab and load the training data file *NYC_Jobs_Cleaned.csv* either by dragging and dropping it or by browsing to your desktop.
 ![](assets/markdown-img-paste-20190107152255702.png)
 + Upon upload completion, you should see the file shown in the **Data Assets**.
 ![](assets/markdown-img-paste-20190107152339528.png)